iamdreo/space-x-launches/README.md

 While trying to run the space x api, it gaves errors when fetching the entire payload on apollo client so because of the restriction of time decided to use graphwl-client since its a small project and we dont need to much capablities

-Given more time, i would have liked to come up with a prettier ui improve code quality write unit tests write better end to end tests and more
+* Given more time, i would have liked to come up with a prettier ui
+* improve code quality
+* write unit tests
+* write better end to end tests
+* improve design on smaller devices
+* and more

 it was a really interesting project